 Thanks for reading this guide!
 Feel free to bookmark it, as I make frequent updates with newly relevant links, and share it with other new players.
-Below you'll find some information from the previous edition of the Thrones LCG, which is not compatible with second edition, and will not be supported by FFG after the European championship at Castle Stahleck in November 2015.
+Below you'll find some information from the previous edition of the Thrones LCG, which is not compatible with second edition, and is no longer supported by FFG.

 First Edition Resources